aabbtree77/twinpeekz/README.md

 It is one of the post 2013 graphics effects that vastly advances immersion and realism.
 It is also a very smart approximation to [the rendering equation](https://en.wikipedia.org/wiki/Rendering_equation) which connects programming with geometric optics without brute force ray tracing.

-What else got interesting after say 2013?
-Rendering water in INSIDE 2016, skyscapes in Red Dead Redemption 2 2018.
+What else is an exponential improvement after say 2013?
+Rendering [water in INSIDE 2016](https://www.youtube.com/watch?v=RdN06E6Xn9E&t=2755s), [skyscapes in Red Dead Redemption 2 2018](https://www.youtube.com/watch?v=9-HTvoBi0Iw&t=7100s).

 ## Setup